moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 touch scripts/transactions.js
 ```

-In the `transactions.js` file, add the following script.
-You'll need to insert the contract address of your deployed MyTok contract that was output in the console in the prior step.
+In the `transactions.js` file, add the following script and insert the contract address of your deployed MyTok contract (output in the console in the prior step):

 ???+ code "transactions.js"